-As of December 31, 2015, the controlling shareholder of the Company, HLA, indirectly owned 15,189,528, or 38.7%, of the ordinary shares in the capital of the Company, as well as a special share that entitles it to elect a majority of directors of the Company.
+As of December 31, 2016, the controlling shareholder of the Company, HLA, indirectly owned 16,360,845, or 40.2% (2015: 15,189,528 or 38.7%), of the ordinary shares in the capital of the Company, as well as a special share that entitles it to elect a majority of directors of the Company.
 HLA controls the Company through its wholly-owned subsidiary, HLC, and through HLT, a wholly-owned subsidiary of HLC.
-HLT owns approximately 22.5% of the ordinary shares in the capital of the Company and is, and has since August 2002 been, the registered holder of the special share.
-HLA also owns, through another wholly-owned subsidiary, Well Summit Investments Limited, approximately 16.2% of the ordinary shares in the capital of the Company.
+HLT owns approximately 23.4% (2015: 22.5%) of the ordinary shares in the capital of the Company and is, and has since August 2002 been, the registered holder of the special share.
+HLA also owns, through another wholly-owned subsidiary, Well Summit Investments Limited, approximately 16.8% (2015: 16.2%) of the ordinary shares in the capital of the Company.
 HLA is a member of the Hong Leong Investment Holdings Pte.
 Ltd., or Hong Leong Investment group of companies.
 Prior to August 2002, the Company was controlled by Diesel Machinery (BVI) Limited, which, until its dissolution, was a holding company controlled by HLC and was the prior owner of the special share.
 Through HLT's stock ownership and the rights accorded to the special share under Bye-Laws of the Company and various agreements among shareholders, HLA is able to effectively approve and effect most corporate transactions.

-There were transactions other than dividends paid, between the Group and HLA of Rmb 98, Rmb 297 and Rmb 32 (US\$5) during the financial years ended December 31, 2013, 2014 and 2015 respectively.
+There were transactions other than dividends paid, between the Group and HLA of RMB 297, RMB 32 and RMB 34 (US\$5) during the financial years ended December 31, 2014, 2015 and 2016 respectively.
+The transaction relates to consultancy fees charged by HLA.